Deep Sea Squid With Teeth

 |Attached to Group||Promachoteuthis sulcus: view page image collection|

-You may also enjoy, “What is a Sea Pig?
+See also: “What is a Sea Pig?
 Icky Mushy, Mushy Sea Cucumber Thing?